 ES&S supplied all the hardware equipment required for the examination.
 All software and firmware necessary to perform the examination was received directly from the Voting System Test Laboratories (VSTL) that tested the voting system for EAC certification.
 The trusted build of the software and firmware for each device being evaluated were installed using the appropriate media for installation.
-The hash codes for all system components were captured using the process listed in the manufacturer's Technical Data Package (TDP) by the Functional Examiner with assistance from ES&S representative.
+The hash codes for all system components were captured using the process listed in the manufacturer's Technical Data Package (TDP) by the Functional Examiner with assistance from the ES&S representative.
 The Functional Examiner further compared and confirmed that all the captured hash codes matched the hash codes for the EAC certified system executables before executing the test scripts.

-The Functional Examiner created the election definition using Electionware and prepared the precinct tabulation device DS200, polling place vote capture devices ExpressVote XL and Express Vote 2.1 and central scanners DS450 and DS850 using transport media.
+An election definition was created using Electionware, and transport media was prepared to load the election to vote capture and scanning devices.
+Precinct tabulation device DS200, polling place vote capture devices ExpressVote XL and Express Vote 2.1, and central scanners DS450 and DS850 were prepared using transport media.
 The polling place was set up using ExpressVote XL, ExpressVote 2.1 Marker, ExpressVote 2.1 Tabulator and DS200.
 A primary and general election were then run using polling place devices and central scanners.
 Ballots were tabulated via the polling place tabulation devices and central scanners.
 Results were then tabulated using Electionware and validated against expected results.